live-wire/journal/README.md

 > "We must run as fast as we can, just to stay in place." - Lewis Carrol

 ---
+`Mar 31, 2024`
+- [convnet-benchmarks](https://github.com/soumith/convnet-benchmarks) Easy benchmarking of all public open-source implementations of convnets.
+A summary is provided in the section below.
+- Soumith Chintala's interview with latent space take away: NVIDIA's moat is their GPU interconnect NVlink.
+(Google's GPU interconnect is great too but not for sale only for rent)

+---
 `Mar 27, 2024`
 - [GPU Puzzles](https://github.com/srush/GPU-Puzzles) by Sasha Rush.
 (He also has a Pytorch [tensor puzzles](https://github.com/srush/Tensor-Puzzles) course that I might skim later)
     - The exercises use NUMBA which directly maps Python code to CUDA kernels